 Activities and Trips

 Society-sponsored outings have included guided visits to museum exhibits and galleries, field trips to nearby historic and natural areas, and three-day weekend trips in Illinois and surrounding states.
 Treks were made to the American Southwest, Europe, Central and South America.
-An annual "social" is held in the summer.
+An annual "social" is held in June.

 The Society is primarily a dues-funded organization, aided by corporate sponsorship.
 Programs have also been made possible, in part, by grants from the Illinois Humanities Council and the MacArthur Foundation.